Killing of Oscar Grant: Civil lawsuits

 Several lawsuits were filed against BART after these events; two made it to trial.
 Oakland attorney John Burris filed a $25 million wrongful death claim against BART on behalf of Grant's family (mother, daughter, sister and girlfriend) on January 6, 2009.

 In February 2009, Burris filed claims for a total of $1.5 million on behalf of five of Grant's friends, whom he says were detained without cause for five hours after the shooting, alleging illegal search and seizure, false arrest, and use of excessive force.

 Burris later increased the amount sought by Grant's family to $50 million.
 The civil case was partially resolved when BART settled with Grant's daughter for $5.1 million (with accrued interest), according to Burris' law firm.
 BART paid a $1.3 million settlement to Grant's mother.
 The five friends of Grant settled with BART and received a total of $175,000.

 Grant's father, who has been in prison since before Grant was born, separately sued Mehserle for damages related to Grant III's death.

-Zeporia Smith, the mother of Johnnie Caldwell, a friend of Grant's, filed a suit in 2011 (after her son was killed in a separate incident).
+Zeporia Smith, the mother of Johntue Caldwell, a friend of Grant's, filed a suit in 2011 (after her son was killed in a separate incident).
 She claimed that Officer Marysol Domenici had used excessive force against her son while detaining him on the platform at Fruitvale.
 Caldwell had testified in a video deposition in 2009 that after Grant III was shot, Officer Domenici dragged Caldwell across the platform, threatened him with a Taser, and shoved him on a departing train.

 In 2014 a civil jury heard both the Grant Jr. and Smith cases.
 On July 1, 2014, the civil jury rejected the claims of Grant's father against Mehserle in the shooting of Grant, as they concluded that his imprisonment had prevented him from having a close relationship with his son.

 In the same trial, the jury ruled in favor of Officer Domenici and against Smith.
 One person said that the lack of a video documenting Caldwell's claim of excessive force had been a determining factor.